twidt/twidt.github.io/README.md

 Step 6.
 Add a seperate page for the tools section including non-technical remote work.

 Step 7.
 Add documents to landing page and review other  landing pages for inspiration.
+       - possible add a scrolling page or flash element timed after the rocket